DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

     *   OM informs Bridge CP of approval (including MEC details).
     *   OM directs MEC CP to spawn the task-specific Docker.
 *   **Step 4: Bridge CP Prepares Data Path:**
-    *   Creates/configures a transport handler for the new MEC Docker.
+    *   Creates/configures a transport handler for the new MEC Docker if one doesn't exist for this MEC.
-    *   Updates Routing Map for VHC -> MEC (input topics from Task Database) and MEC -> VHC (result topics from Task Database).
+    *   Updates `RoutingTable`:
+        *   For VHC -> MEC: For each input ROS topic specified by the OM (via Task ID), the CP uses the Task Database to find the corresponding `Message Type`.
+It then adds/updates routes using `(VHC_Source_Identifier, MessageType)` as the key, pointing to the MEC handler's queue.
+        *   For MEC -> VHC: Similarly, for each result ROS topic, the CP uses the Task Database to find its `Message Type`.
+It then adds/updates routes using `(MEC_Source_Identifier, MessageType)` as the key, pointing to the VHC handler's queue.
 *   **Step 5: Bridge CP Instructs VHC:** Sends control message to VHC to start sending specified topics and prepare for result topics.
 *   **Step 6: Stable Data Flow:** VHC sends data, MEC Docker connects.
 Data flows: VHC -> Bridge DP -> MEC Docker, and MEC Docker -> Bridge DP -> VHC.
 *   **Step 7: VHC Keep-Alive & OM Timeout:** VHC sends periodic keep-alives to OM (via Bridge CP).
 If OM doesn't receive one in time, it initiates teardown.